 Our History:

-The O’Connor House began as a simple vision to help young women in crisis pregnancies….
+The O’Connor House began as a response to a prayerful calling to help pregnant young women

 2001